 Curcumin also acts as an antioxidant that helps to protect the body from free radicals and oxidative stress.
 Too much oxidative stress leads to increased inflammatory conditions.
 Curcumin helps to counter the effects of inflammation due to its antioxidant protection.

 Curcumin works on so many levels due to its antioxidant properties and the ability to neutralize reactive oxygen species that cause tissue damage.

 Curcumin helps to boost your body’s internal antioxidant enzymes: glutathione and superoxide dismutase.

 Glutathione and superoxide dismutase are crucial enzymes that reduce free radicals in the body.

-Due to the combination of curcumins antioxidant and anti-inflammatory properties, it can help to improve inflammatory conditions such as:
+Due to the combination of curcumins antioxidant and anti-inflammatory properties, taking curcumin for inflammation can help to improve inflammatory conditions such as:

 - joint pain osteoarthritis